 When is Shakespeare & Hathaway on TV?

-Shakespeare & Hathaway ten-episode series three will begin airing on Monday 3rd February 2020 at 2.15pm on BBC One.
-Each episode should be available to watch on iPlayer shortly after broadcast.
+Shakespeare & Hathaway ten-episode series three began on Monday 3rd February 2020 at 2.15pm on BBC One, with each episode available to watch on iPlayer shortly after broadcast.

 The series has also been renewed for a fourth series, with ten new episodes expected to land in 2021.